 The first part of this section is written by John P. Cole, MD.
 This section detail how we produce grafts at Cole's Clinic.
 The second part is written by Arthur Tykocinski, MD and discusses graft preparation in general.

-Hair Density- Hair density pertains to the amount of individual hairs growing in a specified area of the scalp.
+Hair Density- Hair density pertains to the number of individual hairs growing in a specified area of the scalp.

-Follicular Density - To find the follicular density of an individual, the number of follicular units found in specific parts of the scalp need to be counted.
+Follicular Density - To find the follicular density of an individual, the number of follicular units found in specific parts of the scalp needs to be counted.

 There is a particular natural occurrence that complicates the procedure of graft dissections.
 When a graft is greater in size than the natural follicular unit, there is a tendency for the implanted graft to take on an unnatural appearance.
 This phenomenon occurs due to the contraction of donor tissue the moment it is extracted.
 When the tissue contracts, it gives the illusion of increased hair and follicular density, which in turn results in more technical difficulties for the actual graft dissection.